Menu

 Insurance Underwriting Process

-Insurance underwriting is performed by a professional insurance underwriter.
+A professional insurance underwriter performs insurance underwriting.
 Underwriters are trained insurance professionals specialising in evaluating and calculating the risk of providing insurance and financial services.

 They analyse numerous data and factors, such as an individual’s health history, lifestyle, hobbies, age, etc. Based on that information, they calculate the final risk for an insurer, who can decide whether to accept or reject an insurance policy application.